intel-ctrlsys/sensys-doc/Appendix/A.2-ORCM-Governance-Model/A.2.3-Development-Process.md

 #####A.2.3.3.2 Unit Tests

 ORCM will have unit test suite, build-time tests and post-build tests.
-Before a check-in, the tests should be run to ensure the quality of the code.
-We will enable the infrastructure to run the unit tests automatically on the main trunk after every check-in.
+Before any code check-in, the tests should be run to ensure the quality of the code.
+Over time, we will enable the infrastructure to run the unit tests automatically on the main trunk after every check-in.
 If there are any test failures, the developer shall pull his changes from the trunk and fix the code.

 #####A.2.3.3.3 New Tests